Causal2Vec: Improving Decoder-only LLMs as Embedding Models through a Contextual Token: Conclusion

 \section{Conclusion}

-This paper presents Causal2Vec, a simple yet powerful text embedding model built upon decoder-only LLMs.
-It requires no architectural modifications or additional input text, achieving consistently strong performance in general-purpose embedding tasks.
-By introducing the proposed Contextual token, we enable each token in the sequence to capture contextual information within the inherent autoregressive modeling paradigm.
-To address the limitations of last-token pooling commonly used in unidirectional models, we propose a specialized representation method that concatenates the last hidden states of Contextual and EOS tokens as the final text embedding.
-Experimental results demonstrate that Causal2Vec not only achieves state-of-the-art performance on the MTEB benchmark, but also significantly reduces the required sequence length and inference time compared to best-performing methods.
+This paper presented Causal2Vec, a simple yet powerful text embedding model built upon decoder-only LLMs.
+It requires no architectural modifications or additional input text, achieving consistently strong performance in text embedding tasks.
+By introducing the Contextual token, we enable each token in the sequence to capture contextual information within the inherent autoregressive modeling paradigm.
+To address the limitations of last-token pooling, commonly used in unidirectional models, we proposed a specialized representation method that concatenates the last hidden states of the Contextual and EOS tokens as the final text embedding.
+Experimental results demonstrated that Causal2Vec achieves new state-of-the-art performance on MTEB across different LLM backbones.
+Extensive ablations and analyses further confirmed the effectiveness of the proposed mechanism.